Gentleman Usher

 Gentleman Usher and Lady Usher are titles for some officers of the Royal Household of the United Kingdom.
-For a list of office-holders from the Restoration of the monarchy in 1660 up to the present day see List of Ushers.
+Historically the Gentlemen Ushers were among the most senior officials of the king's Chamber, next in rank only to the Chamberlain and the Vice-Chamberlain; their role was first documented in the fifteenth century (for a list of office-holders from the Restoration of the monarchy in 1660 up to the present day, see List of Lady and Gentleman Ushers).

-Gentleman Ushers as servants

-History

 Gentleman Ushers were originally a class of servants found not only in the Royal Household, but in lesser establishments as well.
 They were regularly found in the households of Tudor noblemen, and were prescribed by Richard Brathwait, in his Household of an Earle, as one of the "officers and Servants the state of an Earle requireth to have".

+General duties

-The Gentleman Ushers occupied an intermediate level between the steward, the usual head, and the ordinary servants; they were responsible for overseeing the work of the servants "above stairs", particularly those who cooked and waited upon the nobleman at meals, and saw to it the great chamber was kept clean by the lesser servants.
+In a noble household, the Gentleman Usher occupied an intermediate level between the steward (the usual head) and the ordinary servants; they were responsible for overseeing the work of the servants "above stairs", particularly those who cooked and waited upon the nobleman at meals, and saw to it the great chamber was kept clean by the lesser servants.
 He was also responsible for overseeing other miscellaneous service, such as the care of the nobleman's chapel and bed-chambers.
 It was traditionally the Gentleman Usher who swore in new members of the nobleman's service.

 The duties of a Gentleman Usher, not unlike those of a contemporary butler, made him quite important in Tudor and 17th-century households.
 George Chapman's play The Gentleman Usher has as its title character the pompous but easily fooled Bassiolo, Gentleman Usher to Lord Lasso.

-Royal Gentleman Ushers

-The Gentleman Ushers of the Royal Household, in order of precedence, were originally the four Gentleman Ushers of the Privy Chamber (who attended the Sovereign in the Privy Chamber), the four Gentleman Ushers Daily Waiters, and the eight Gentleman Ushers Quarter(ly) Waiters.
-The latter two originally served different terms of service, but the distinction later became only nominal, as the role of the Gentleman Ushers became increasingly ceremonial and they exercised less supervision over the staff.
-In 1901, King Edward VII abolished the three classes and began to appoint simply Gentleman Ushers in Ordinary.
-The first Lady Usher of the Black Rod was appointed in 2017.
-The first Lady Usher in Ordinary was appointed in 2021.
+Henry VIII gave an usher's position and fee to the Italian merchant Leonardo Frescobaldi.